reganbaucke/JuDGE.jl/docs/src/tutorials.md

 There are several options for the search: `:lowestLB` always chooses to branch on the node with the lowest lower bound;
-`:depth_first_dive` performs a depth-first search of the branch and bound tree, once it find a node with an integer relaxation it keeps adjacent nodes within the tree; `:depth_first_resurface` performs a depth-first search of the branch and bound tree, but once it find a node with an integer relaxation it returns to the root node and explores the other branch; `:breadth_first` performs a breadth-first search of the tree.
+`:depth_first_dive` performs a depth-first search of the branch and bound tree, once it find a node with an integer relaxation it keeps adjacent nodes within the tree; `:depth_first_resurface` performs a depth-first search of the branch and bound tree, but once it finds a node with an integer relaxation it returns to the root node and explores the other branch; `:breadth_first` performs a breadth-first search of the tree.

 There are two built-in branching methods: `JuDGE.constraint_branch` and `JuDGE.variable_branch`.
 It is also possible